 Raisin Bank Ireland – a Summary

-Raisin Bank in Ireland , was launched in 2019 .
+Raisin Bank was launched in Ireland in 2019 .
 It describes itself as an online deposit marketplace.

 Raisin Bank holds a full banking license under the German Banking Act-.
-It is is authorised by BaFin (Bundesanstalt für Finanzdienstleistungsaufsicht) in Germany and is regulated by the Central Bank of Ireland for the conduct of business rules.
+It is authorised by BaFin (Bundesanstalt für Finanzdienstleistungsaufsicht) in Germany and is regulated by the Central Bank of Ireland for the conduct of business rules.

 Raisin Bank allows Irish savers to get better interest rates on their savings from several banks in the EU instead of accepting lower rates here in Ireland.
 Raisin does not charge any fees.

 Raisin has over a million customers around the world and has invested more than 53 billion euros on their behalf.
+Raisin is backed by investors including Deutsche Bank, Goldman Sachs and PayPal Ventures.

 Raisin Bank enables customers to open savings accounts in “partner banks” in several countries across Europe where bank interest rates are higher than Irish rates – such as France, Portugal , Spain , Latvia and Italy.